Christina's Cucina

 Whanganui

-We decided to have dinner and stay in Whanganui that night.
+Continuing our road trip, we decided to have dinner and stay in Whanganui that night.
 If you get a chance to go to Caroline’s Boatshed, I would recommend that you go.
 We really enjoyed our al fresco dinner that evening.
 Here’s a photo of my appetizer: seared scallops with crispy pancetta, served with lime oil and citrus aioli.

 I discovered a wine I really liked from New Zealand here, too: HaHa Sauvignon Blanc.
 (Funny name, no?) 😂